Golden Grizzlies to host 10 home matches including Michigan, UIC and Green Bay

 The men's soccer team took on Belmont Saturday night at the Oakland Soccer Field.

-In 2013, Pogue led Oakland into its first season in the Horizon League to a 4-2-1 record, hosted OU's first-ever Horizon League game on Sept.
+In 2013, Pogue led Oakland into its first season in the Horizon League to a 4-2-1 record, hosted Oakland's first-ever Horizon League game on Sept.
 6 against Valparaiso and won its first league game on Sept.
 28 at Cleveland State.
 Pogue led the 2012 Golden Grizzlies to a regular season league title and was named Summit League Coach of the Year for the second time in his career.

 In the 2010, the Golden Grizzlies won The Summit League Tournament and advance to the NCAA Tournament.
-It was the third Summit League Tournament title in OU program history and the first under Pogue's direction.
+It was the third Summit League Tournament title in program history and the first under Pogue's direction.

-Pogue also serves as an assistant head coach for a pair of youth teams at Vardar Academy, where he won a under-18 US Developmental Academy National Championship in 2010.
-Pogue also serves as a head coach for a pair of youth teams in the Vardar Soccer Club, working with the 1994 and 1996 age groups, as well as serving as the goalkeeping director of the club.
+Pogue also served as an assistant head coach for a pair of youth teams at Vardar Academy, where he won a under-18 US Developmental Academy National Championship in 2010.
+Pogue also served as a head coach for a pair of youth teams in the Vardar Soccer Club, working with the 1994 and 1996 age groups, as well as serving as the goalkeeping director of the club.
 He has served on the US Region II Regional ODP staff since 2005 and is also a member of the Michigan State ODP staff.
 Pogue holds a USSF "B" coaching license and received his USSF National Goalkeeper license in 2009.

 A fifth-round pick in the 2001 MLS Super Draft by the New England Revolution, Pogue came to Oakland after playing stints with the Revolution and the Dallas Burn.
 Pogue has continued his playing career in the USL Premier Development League.
 His PDL experience began in 1996 with a two-season stint for the Detroit Dynamite before moving to the Bucks' club in 1998-2000 and for the 2002 season.
 His continuous PDL play to date includes two seasons with the Toledo Slayers (2003-04) and the 2005 season with the Chicago Fire Premier, earning the All-PDL Goalkeeper award for five seasons.
-Pogue has played for the Kalamazoo Kingdom/TKO of the PDL for the past two summers.
+Pogue has played for the Kalamazoo Kingdom/TKO of the PDL for two seasons.